-The SPT is a 10-meter diameter microwave / millimeter / sub-millimeter telescope located at the NSF Amundsen-Scott South Pole Station, which is the best currently operational site on Earth for millimeter-wave survey observations, owing to the stable, dry atmosphere above the High Antarctic Plateau.
+The SPT is a 10-meter diameter microwave / millimeter / sub-millimeter telescope located at the NSF Amundsen-Scott South Pole Station, which is the best currently operational site on Earth for mm-wave survey observations due to its stable, dry atmosphere.

 With its unique location, the SPT plays a critical role in achieving the goal of the Event Horizon Telescope (EHT) to image the event horizon around the black hole at the center of our Galaxy.